arts-link/jillbonovitz.com/content/bio/index.md

 ## THE JILL AND SHELDON BONOVITZ COLLECTION, EXHIBITIONS

+2022  Of God and Country, American Art From the Jill and Sheldon Bonovitz Collection, Philadelphia Museum of Art, Philadelphia, PA

-2013  Great and Mighty Things, the Philadelphia Museum of Art, Philadelphia, PA
+2013  Great and Mighty Things, Philadelphia Museum of Art, Philadelphia, PA
 An exhibition and promised gift of two hundred works of self-taught art to the Philadelphia Museum of Art.

-2017  Phulkari: The Embroidered Textiles of Punjab from the Jill and Sheldon Bonovitz Collection, the Philadelphia Museum of Art, Philadelphia, PA
+2017  Phulkari: The Embroidered Textiles of Punjab from the Jill and Sheldon Bonovitz Collection, Philadelphia Museum of Art, Philadelphia, PA
 An exhibition and gift to the Philadelphia Museum of Art.

-2009  Kantha: The Embroidered Quilts of Bengal from the Jill and Sheldon Bonovitz and the Stella Kramrisch Collections, the Philadelphia Museum of Art, Philadelphia, PA
+2009  Kantha: The Embroidered Quilts of Bengal from the Jill and Sheldon Bonovitz and the Stella Kramrisch Collections, Philadelphia Museum of Art, Philadelphia, PA
-An exhibition and gift to the Philadelphia Museum of Art.
+An exhibition and gift to Philadelphia Museum of Art.

 ## THE JILL AND SHELDON BONOVITZ COLLECTION, PRESS